 Primitive furniture is often found in a state of disrepair.
 It sits at flea markets or in your grandmother’s basement until it’s rescued decades later or have worked done in a wood workshop, and by then it’s in dire need of a little TLC.
 Milk paint is ideal for upcycling/updating primitive furniture because it:

 - Requires little to no prep work: You don’t need to spend a ton of time on a salvage piece just to make it paintable.
 Pair your milk paint with Ultra Bond Adhesion Promotor and you can tackle almost any primitive piece you like, and you probably won’t even need to get your sander or buy any primer.

 - Is eco-friendly: Milk paint is a 100 percent organic compound with no VOCs.
 Use it around your children and pets, let it drip into your yard, and paint in an enclosed space without any problems or ill effects.

-- Won’t damage your piece: Preserve the integrity of your find while still giving it a much-deserved facelift.
+- Won’t damage your piece: Preserve the integrity and charm of your find while still giving it a much-deserved facelift.

 Using Milk Paint to Paint Primitive Furniture